peterdragon/website-dragonstaff/README.md

 # Dragonstaff Website

 Personal website for Peter Edwards - web systems for finance, payroll and e-commerce.
+Presentations and code from perl community conferences and meetings.

 Hosted on GitHub Pages at [www.dragonstaff.co.uk](https://www.dragonstaff.co.uk)